-*One great thing I have learned and successfully tested is that if you can buy Kombucha online or at a health store and pour it into a wide, clean glass jar, secure cloth over the opening with a rubber band, leave it undisturbed in a warmish, darkish place and wait about 5 weeks to two months – you can grow your own SCOBY.
+*One great thing I have learned and successfully tested is that if you can buy Kombucha online or at a health store and pour it into a wide, clean glass jar, secure cloth over the opening with a rubber band, leave it undisturbed in a warmish, darkish place and wait about 2 – 5 weeks to two months (depending on the temperature) – you can grow your own SCOBY.

 Below are images of my home-grown SCOBYs after roughly 4 weeks.
 The thicker they grow the faster they can ferment the tea – so I will wait until it is 1to 1.5cm thick before using these.